 He also happens to be a big fan of hummus.

-In my endless quest to sneak veggies into his diet and to find healthy snack ideas for my child and the rest of the family, I whipped together this truly delicious carrot hummus recipe together in a matter of minutes.
+In my endless quest to sneak veggies into his diet, in any way possible, I whipped together this truly delicious dip in a matter of minutes.
 This is the type of snack that you can prepare ahead of time and store in the fridge before use (the hummus can be stored in an airtight container in the frige for up to 1 week).

 By roasting the carrots in the oven before adding them to the chickpeas, creates a delicious and naturally sweet taste.
 The chickpeas pack in a powerful punch of protein while the carrots provide an excellent dose of beta-carotene, making this a truly nutritious snack.